 The Knox Mine disaster, which took place in Pittston, Pennsylvania, wasn’t caused by a toxic-gas induced explosion.
 On January 22, 1959, the Susquehanna River poured into the Knox Mine, drowning 12 miners in millions of gallons of frigid water.
 William Hastie, a survivor of the event, remembers a “violent torrent, a great roar” as the water rushed in.

-The disaster was the result of the willfully unsafe mandates of Knox Coal Company officials.
-They had miners illegally tunnel beneath the Susquehanna without a sufficient roof to hold back the river overhead.
+The disaster was the result of the willfully unsafe mandates of Knox Coal Company officials who tasked miners with illegally tunneling beneath the Susquehanna without a sufficient roof to hold back the river overhead.